 Sometimes you want the best of both worlds, right?
 I have moments when I really enjoy the beach to walk in the water, swim, go sun bathing or just to watch the sunset.
 But, I do have moments when I completely fall in love with the city life.
 I’ve always loved the rush of the city life, I have grown up in a city and I live on my own in a city nowadays.
-Sometimes, I’m craving the beach and the rushed city life: so what do I do?
-Exactly, I chose a city that has both city life and beach life.
-Today, I’m sharing the best European cities to enjoy the beach and the city.
-I have not visited all of these, but they are definitely on my list and it was a lot of fun to find out what each city has to offer!
+I love these European cities to explore and enjoy the relaxed vibe on the beach ánd the city life.

 The beach is pretty as well, it’s a very long beach and the water is a beautiful bright-ish blue colour.
-It was completely packed when I was in Barcelona in July, so we didn’t go and swam in the ocean but it’s definitely a good option to do when you want to relax and escape the busy city life!
-So yes, Barcelona is definitely a good city to enjoy the city life and the beach life!
+It was completely packed when I was in Barcelona, so we didn’t go and swam in the ocean but it’s definitely a good option to do when you want to relax and escape the busy city life.
+Barcelona is definitely a good city to enjoy the city life and the beach life.
+Barcelona is one of my favorite European cities of all times.

 The beach in Nice is seven kilometres long and it is next to the “Promenade des Anglais” which makes it the perfect place for an early morning swim or to stroll on the promenade at night and watch the sunset.
 The old town of Nice is almost a maze of cute little streets: amazing to just stroll around, get lost and to enjoy a drink.
-The restaurants serve local specialties like beignets de fleurs de courgettes, which sounds and looks pretty interesting but I’m ready and excited to taste it!!
-Nice has a few antic markets during the week, and it’s the perfect way to find some vintage stuff!
-And yes, I can already see myself drinking my cappuccino in ‘Quartier du Port’.
-After doing some research on google, I have found that ‘Promenade du Paillon’ looks like the perfect place to have a picnic so I’m definitely going to picnic if I’m in Nice one day!
+The restaurants serve local specialties like beignets de fleurs de courgettes, which sounds and looks pretty interesting but I’m ready and excited to taste it!

 The mountain “Mount Vesuvius” looks like the perfect place to enjoy an amazing view over Naples, as it is dominating the skyline of Naples.
 So I feel like it’s a good spot to enjoy the view and to watch either the sunrise of the sunset.
 It is a volcano and it is the volcano that completely destroyed Pompeii and Herculaneum.
 There is a bus tour from Naples that’ll bring you to the volcano and you’ll be able to climb the volcano.
 The hike will be about 20-30 minutes which is actually pretty doable.